Ida B. Wells: Representation in media

 In 1995, the play In Pursuit of Justice: A One-Woman Play About Ida B. Wells, written by Wendy D. Jones (born 1953) and starring Janice Jenkins, was produced.
-It draws on historical incidents and speeches from Wells' autobiography, and features fictional letters to a friend.
+It draws on historical incidents and speeches from Wells's autobiography, and features fictional letters to a friend.
 It won four awards from the AUDELCO (Audience Development Committee Inc.), an organization that honors Black theater.

 In 1999, a staged reading of the play Iola's Letter, written by Michon Boston (née Michon Alana Boston; born 1962), was performed at Howard University in Washington, D.C., under the direction of Vera J. Katz, including then-student Chadwick Boseman among the cast.
 The play is inspired by the real-life events that compelled a 29-year-old Ida B. Wells to launch an anti-lynching crusade from Memphis in 1892 using her newspaper, Free Speech.

-Wells' life is the subject of Constant Star (2002), a widely performed musical drama by Tazewell Thompson, who was inspired to write it by the 1989 documentary Ida B. Wells: A Passion for Justice.
+Wells's life is the subject of Constant Star (2002), a widely performed musical drama by Tazewell Thompson, who was inspired to write it by the 1989 documentary Ida B. Wells: A Passion for Justice.
 Thompson's play explores Wells as "a seminal figure in Post-Reconstruction America".

 Wells was played by Adilah Barnes in the 2004 film Iron Jawed Angels.
 The film dramatizes a moment during the Woman Suffrage Parade of 1913 when Wells ignored instructions to march with the segregated parade units and crossed the lines to march with the other members of her Illinois chapter.